AaltoML/mobile-cv-suite/README.md

 components can either be removed or try to procure an alternative license from their authors.

 The build scripts (that is `scripts` folder) in this repository are licensed under Apache 2.0.
+The pre-built Android version `tar.gz`  file includes a copy of each license.